abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 ## AUTOMATED REMOVAL

 Removal is readily guarded nicely.
-One needn't to test it first by a usual search without removal options below, as it'll prompt user to confirm to execute the deletion as final decision, if there is a find result
+One needn't to test it first by a usual search without removal options below, instead go using it straight as it'll prompt user to confirm to execute the deletion as final decision, if there is a find result
 <pre>-0    :  to remove every zero size file and empty directory sits under any directory found in the main search result
 -no  :  to remove all orphan links  sits under any directory found in the main search result -rm  or -delete : to remove all objects of the main find result</pre>